Boulder City Personal Injury Lawyer

 Contact an Injury Attorney at McDonald Worley in Boulder City Today

-We won’t charge you a thing for our initial consultation.
-But we highly recommend getting in touch with one of our qualified personal injury lawyers as soon as you have had your injury examined by a medical professional.
+Because don’t charge a fee for your initial consultation, we highly recommend getting in touch with one of our personal injury lawyers as soon as you have had your injury examined by a medical professional.
 There is a time limit in place to file your case called the statute of limitations.

 In the state of Nevada most personal injury cases this time limit is 2 years from the date of the incident that caused the injury.
 This may seem like you have plenty of time, but it is really not that much time at all.
 For example, if you were to suffer brain damage, the evidence might not be readily noticed.
 Then it will be almost impossible to have your case heard after the two years have passed.